weilueluo/Notes/in progress/pytorch.md

 #### Tensor Accessor

-It is a class for convenience class that handles indexing calculation.
+It is a class for convenience class that handles tensor access calculation.

 #### Tensor Operations

-At most abstract level, two dispatches happen when you call an operation such as `torch.mm`.
+The input tensor is unwrapped (some don't, they just call other variable's implementations), then two dispatches happen.
 Dispatches are needed because implementations on CPU and CUDA (/ on float and int) are different.
 The first dispatch need to be dynamic because these kernels (?) may live in separate libraries.

+> // what does this mean in the original text?
+>
+> "However, once you unwrap and go into the non-Variable Tensor universe, that's it; you never go back to Variable (except by returning from your function.)"

 <img src="http://blog.ezyang.com/img/pytorch-internals/slide-12.png" alt="tensor operations dispatch" style="zoom: 33%;" />